Struct TimeZoneDatabase

 also why the default offset conflict resolution strategy when parsing zoned

-datetimes is OffsetConflict::Reject
+datetimes is OffsetConflict::Reject,

 which prevents one from silently re-interpreting datetimes to a different